chenaciousD/website/content/projects/GenAIPerpsective/index.md

 ## AI empowers everyone to build their own software

 > "Everyone is a programmer now - you just have to say something to the computer.
-Human language is the new programming language." - Jensen Huang
+Human language is the new programming language." - Jensen Huang, CEO of NVIDIA

-`GenAI breakes the barriers to creativity.` I'm not referring to the creative professional fields like design and art, although it will undoubtedly have a substantial impact there too.
+`GenAI breaks the barriers to creativity.` I'm not referring to the creative professional fields like design and art, although it will undoubtedly have a substantial impact there too.
 What I mean is creativity in its broadest sense — the act of envisioning and bringing an idea to life, your own idea, independently.

 ## Curiosity is all you need